Sonic and Electric Impedance Tomography

 How much time do tomography scans take to perform?

-These are not quick, cheap out-of-the box tests!
-If the diameter of the scanned area is 24 to 36 inches expect 1.5 to 2.5 hours per combination sonic/electric impedance scan per tree.
+These are not quick, easy, cheap out-of-the box tests!
+If the diameter of the scanned area of the tree is 24 to 36 inches expect 1.5 to 2.5 hours per combination sonic/electric impedance scan per tree.
 This assumes a typical trunk scan 6 feet or less above the ground with easy access to the tree for a vehicle and the instrumentation.
 If access is more difficult, then additional time will be necessary.
-For larger trees (e.g. scan diameters more than 36 to approximately 60 inches expect 3 to 4 hours per scan per tree.
-For large and/or multiple trees it is recommended that the testing be started in the morning so as to allow as much time as possible to complete the work in one site visit.
+For larger trees (e.g. scan diameters more than 36 to approximately 60 inches) expect 3 to 4 hours per scan per tree.
+Large trees with scans at multiple levels may require an entire day or even multiple days.
+Scaffolding or other support devices are required for scans 7 ft or more above the ground.
+It is recommended that the testing be started in the morning so as to allow as much time as possible to complete the work in one site visit.

 The time taken to run the scans themselves is much less than the time that is necessary to set up the process beforehand.
 Pre-scan work includes measuring the geometry of the area to be scanned, place the sensors on the tree and enter the appropriate information into the computer program so that a scan image can be generated.
 We measure the geometry of the tree with an electronic caliper that is extremely accurate and generates a very realistic shape of the area to be scanned.
 The more accurate the initial geometry you start out with, the more accurate the scan!
 Sonic scans are run first and these have the longest set-up time.
 The electric impedance scan is run after the sonic scan, and it can utilize the same tree geometry measurements and most of the other information that was either input or generated by the sonic scan.
 Additional sensor nails are inserted for the electric scan so that there will be exactly twice as many electric as sonic sensors.